 The Columbia Center Tower is the tallest building in Seattle and also the tallest one in the State of Washington right now.
-The tower als has the highest public observation deck on the West-Coast at the 73rd floor.
+The tower also has the highest public observation deck on the West-Coast on the 73rd floor.

 The admission is 12.50 USD for an adult and you have in and out privileges.
 Visit their website to make sure the observation deck is open for your visit and not booked for a private event.